konvajs/site/source/docs/performance/Optimize_Strokes.md

 ### Remove stroke from hit

-If you have a shape with fill and very small stroke you can set `shape.strokeHitEnabled(false)` to remove stroke from hit graph.
+If you have a shape with fill and very small stroke you can set `shape.hitStrokeWidth(0)` to remove stroke from hit graph.
-Don't use this property if your stroke is critical for hit detection.
+Don't use this property if your stroke is critical for hit detection (like non closed lines).

 ### Disable shadow for stroke